The Fragrant Cloud Rose, with its lovely coral/orange blooms,is one of the most fragrant roses of the Hybrid tea roses.

 This beautiful plant often blooms in sprays, making it look more like a Floribunda.

 It was the worlds best selling rose for many years after it's introduction.
-It was introduced in Europe in 1963, but not brought into the United States until Jackson & Perkins introduced it in 1968.
+This rose was introduced in Europe in 1963, but not brought into the United States until Jackson & Perkins introduced it in 1968.

 Type Hybrid Tea Rose